enghwa/ecommerce-shopfront-on-aws/wordpress-lab/README.md

 ## update Blog url to the webasset and it will kick off another codepipeline

-Find your code repo in codecommit and edit:
+Find your code repo in codecommit and edit: (screenshot) `wordpressconfig.ts`.
-`wordpressconfig.ts`.
 Update:
 `https://blog.<your subdomain name>.multi-region.xyz`